Carter Kieboom Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves pitching staff is second in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 4.13 team ERA that ranks 13th among all MLB pitching staffs.
+- The Braves have the 15th-ranked team ERA across all MLB pitching staffs (4.15).

-- In his last time out on Sunday, the righty went five innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.
+- In his most recent time out on Sunday against the Washington Nationals, the right-hander tossed 5 2/3 innings, allowing four earned runs while surrendering seven hits.

-- In five games this season, the 28-year-old has a 4.33 ERA and 10.7 strikeouts per nine innings, while allowing a batting average of .290 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.